K4liber/quantum_entanglement/README.md

 My gut tells me that our physical world is a Mandelbrot set like (Fig.1), but with more dimensions and different equation(s).
 It has a relatively simple definition that exhibits great complexity, especially as it is magnified.
 Due to the results of quantum experiments the set seems to be calculated up front.
 Such interpretation allows the present to be determined not only by the past, but by the future as well.
 My interpretation is pretty close to the de Broglie–Bohm pilot wave theory.
 I just need to spit out some math on the table.

 ![alt text](./img/mandelbrot.jpg)
-Fig.1 Mandelbrot set visualization.
+Figure 4 Mandelbrot set visualization.

 Since the reality is calculated up front, there is no place for a free-will.
 The reality is superdeterministic.
-The following words of John Bell describe the concept of superdeterminism well:
+The following words of John Bell bring the concept of superdeterminism a little closer:

 “There is a way to escape the inference of superluminal speeds and spooky action at a distance.
 But it involves absolute determinism in the universe, the complete absence of free will.
 Suppose the world is super-deterministic, with not just inanimate nature running on behind-the-scenes clockwork, but with our behavior, including our belief that we are free to choose to do one experiment rather than another, absolutely predetermined, including the “decision” by the experimenter to carry out one set of measurements rather than another, the difficulty disappears.
 There is no need for a faster than light signal to tell particle A what measurement has been carried out on particle B, because the universe, including particle A, already “knows” what that measurement, and its outcome, will be.”